bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-Important, expensive, large scale or risky architecture decisions including rationales.
+"_Important, expensive, large scale or risky architecture decisions including rationales.
 With "decisions" we mean selecting one alternative based on given criteria.